 As the eligibility criteria and service offerings provided under the PSR are due to expand, this may not be reflective of future performance.

 Once again, to better understand and predict future volumes, we have undertaken a benchmarking exercise within the energy sector to understand what this might look like in the future.

-We assessed the different categories that would require support in the event of an interruption to supply and calculated this as a percentage of registrations to predict future volumes.
+Using both data from an energy distribution network company and an energy supplier, we assessed the different categories that would required support in the event of an interruption to supply and have calculated this as a percentage of registrations to predict future volumes.